roytang/blog/content/post/2024/05/star-trek-discovery/index.md

 The double-length series finale maintains Discovery's trend of wrapping things up neatly in a nice bow (with the eventual fate of the McGuffin being completely unsurprising).
 We also get a bit of an epilogue looking back at the history of the series and even a bit of fan service for longer-term Trekkies at the end.

+Favorite character: Action Saru!
+The best thing about this portrayal is how when he's walking casually, his tall, lanky arms are waving hynoptically.

 No matter what, Star Trek Discovery deserves credit for launching a new era of Star Trek TV, more than a decade after *Enterprise*.
 Without Discovery's initial success we might not have gotten the terrific *Strange New Worlds* and *Lower Decks*!
 The series wrapped up nicely and introduced us to an entire new era of possible Star Trek stories.